 If you’re not hitting your target marks, keep tweaking your content, features, customer experience, and UX/UI.

-Measure those tweaks via analytical testing methodologies such as A/B testing and multivariate testing.
+Measure those tweaks via analytical testing methodologies such as A/B testing, forms, surveys, NPS (net promoter score), conversion rates, click rates, and multivariate testing (if your audience is in the tens of thousands).
 Experiment to find out what is working and what is under-performing.
 Experimentation is the act of growth hacking.

 If you change everything at once your data will be skewed.
 The best approach is by tweaking and measuring one thing at a time.
 Learn more about how to growth hack, check out this post on How to Growth Hack Your Startup.